The Rainbow Covenant

-Our last lesson we dealt with the worldwide effects of the flood and the new environment that Noah and his family found themselves in.
+Our last chapter we dealt with the worldwide effects of the flood and the new environment in which Noah and his family found themselves.

 1. The physical world had changed dramatically.
 There were extreme temperatures creating change in climate, which we are still experiencing.
 The earth's surface was now mostly covered with water and the earth was more mountainous.
 The natural protective layer of water vapor was now gone subjecting earth to genetic changes, mutations and diseases.

 2. The social world now changed as well.
 One family was left to repopulate.
 God authorized human government.
-Diets would now include meat which will develop various types of work and trades.
+Diets would now include meat which will require various types of work and trades.

 3. The spiritual world changed.
 Before, God walked with man and the creation was a constant and unbroken reminder of God's love and pleasure with man.
 Now the environment is hostile and a constant threat and reminder of man's fallen state and ultimate death.